cabal-club/cable/readme.md

 intermediary peer) MUST satisfy any of the following, for each outbound peer:

 1. Receives a "no more data" `Hash Response` (`hash_count=0`) from the peer.
-2. Sends the peer a `Cancel Request`.
-This could be induced by an explicit client action or e.g. a local timeout a client set on the request.
+2. Sends the peer a `Cancel Request`, induced by an explicit client action or, for example, a local timeout a client set on the request.
 3. The connection to the peer is lost.

 A peer handling a request who has *inbound peers* (intermediary peer, terminal